kubernetes/website/content/en/docs/concepts/storage/projected-volumes.md

 The example Pod has a projected volume containing the injected service account token.
-Containers in this Pod can use that token to access the Kubernetes API server, authenticating with the identity of the pod's ServiceAccount.
+Containers in this Pod can use that token to access the Kubernetes API server, authenticating with the identity of [the pod's ServiceAccount] (/docs/tasks/configure-pod-container/configure-service-account/).
 The `audience` field contains the intended audience of the token.
 A recipient of the token must identify itself with an identifier specified in the audience of the token, and otherwise should reject the token.
 This field